mrsilver76/listporter/README.md

 - **`-s <address>[:<port>]`, `--server <address>[:<port>]`**
   Plex server address, optionally including the port (e.g. `localhost:32400`).
 If you do not supply a port then the default (`32400`) will be used.

+>[!WARNING]
+>This tool does not currently support Plex servers set to require secure connections.
+To use it, change Plex’s Secure Connections setting to "Preferred" under **Settings > Network > Secure Connections**.

 - **`-t <token>`, `--token <token>`**
   Plex authentication token.
 Required to interact with your Plex server.
 To find out your token, see the [Plex support article](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).